zbalkan/osq-ext-bin/README.md

 # Search for files on endpoints by using disk indexing (v4.0.0.0 onwards)

-You can search for specific files on endpoints.
+This version of extension integrates two important search capabilities i.e one as provided by OSquery through its SQL and another by indexing the disk and enabling searching for files in the background.
+Osquery already has powerful [file](https://www.kolide.com/blog/the-file-table-osquery-s-secret-weapon) table to query a file's properties on the disk.
+However the file table requires one to know the location of the file before hand and the WHERE clause is mandatory.
+The wildcards in the SQL syntax do help searching the file in a set of known directories but the file table is not suitable to search the file if the search surface is the entire hard disk.
+The only way to efficiently achieve that is by indexing the disk in the background.
+The current version of the extension is built with the ability to index the disk in the background which can make searching for a file in the entire hard disk much more efficient and simplified.
+The search engine uses the similar SQL syntax and therefore also supports all kinds of other SQL commands like JOINS with other tables (e.g. hash)

 This feature is available on all supported Windows operating systems.
-Before you can search for a file on endpoints, you must enable search capabilities by setting the custom_plgx_DiskIndexingEnabled option to true in the config.
+Before you can search for a file on endpoints, you must enable search capabilities by setting the **custom_plgx_DiskIndexingEnabled** option to true in the config.
 By default, this option is set to false.

-Setting custom_plgx_DiskIndexingReindexTimeout (default: 0) is a configuration to control if and when reindexing is done.
-Its value 0 implies reindexing will be done only once and never again.
+To keep the disk index refreshed, another configuration flag **custom_plgx_DiskIndexingReindexTimeout** is provided which controls if, and when, re-indexing needs to done.
+Its value 0 (default) implies indexing will be done only once and never again.
 Also, minimum custom acceptable value is 300.
-Value 300 means reindexing would be done only at least after 300 seconds.
+Value 300 means re-indexing would be done only at least after 300 seconds.
 Recommended value is 86400.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 "options" :